kennism/homelab/avi/vsphere/README.md

 ---
 ### Step 10
+Apply a license under `Administration` -> `Licensing`.

+*The out of the box trail license may not be sufficient for the `Service Engine` VM's to be automatically created.
+Please apply a proper license before proceeding to the next step.*

+---
+### Step 11
 Configure a `tkgm` cluster to use `avi`.

 Take a known good `.yaml` configuration file for both a `Management` cluster as well as a `Workload` cluster which is not using `avi` ( yet ).